What should I bring with me when I come for a scheduled office appointment?

 Many of our patients opt for plastic surgery, but we recommend you wait until your weight loss has “plateaued” or stopped before undergoing plastic surgery.

-How soon can I exercise after the operation?
+How soon can I exercise after a weight loss procedure?

 We strongly recommend you exercise after your operation to help you lose the weight the fastest.
 Feel free to take some light, brisk walks when you return home.
 You can start low-impact exercise one week after surgery, but don’t lift greater than 10 pounds for four weeks.
 After four weeks, you can exercise without restrictions.

-Do I have to take medicine after surgery?
+Do I have to take medicine after bariatric surgery?

 Your body needs to receive the proper vitamins in order to survive.
 The nutritional supplements that you need to take after surgery will be discussed in the nutrition/prep class just before your procedure.